-Allows a colormap to control the color of the fire and a single color for smoke.
+Allows a colormap to control the color of the fire and smoke.
 The following colormaps are split into two regions.
-Only the upper half is used to color fire.
-All other colormaps use the entire range of the colormap to color the fire.
+The lower half is used to color smoke and the upper half is used to color fire.

 - Blue → Red Split

 - Fire

 - Fire 2

 - Fire line (level set)

 - Split

 - Cool